 Telling young children

 If you have young children or grandchildren, it is a good idea to tell them about your dementia.
-Do this in a way that feels right for their age and ability to understand things.
+We have some guidance on how to explain dementia to children and young people, helping you do so in a way that feels right for their age and ability to understand things.
 You might be surprised at how adaptable they are.